jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

        def a_dict():
            return None

-  and the terminal updates to show an :doc:`AssertionError` since the function I defined returns :doc:`None </data structures: None>` instead of a dictionary
+  and the terminal updates to show an :doc:`AssertionError` since the function I defined returns :doc:`None </data structures: None>` instead of a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_
-* I then update the return statement to return an empty dictionary
+* I then update the return statement to return an empty `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_

   .. code-block:: python

        def a_dict():
            return {}

-  the terminal still shows an :doc:`AssertionError` but now the return value looks more like to what is expected
+  the terminal still shows an :doc:`AssertionError` but now the return value looks more like what is expected

   .. code-block:: python